sqlxpert/aws-tag-sched-ops/readme.md

 |<kbd>managed&#x2011;reboot</kbd>||
 |<kbd>managed&#x2011;reboot&#x2011;periodic</kbd>|<kbd>d=\*&nbsp;H=23&nbsp;M=59</kbd>|

 23:59, which for the purposes of TagSchedOps represents the last 10-minute interval of the day, is the unambiguous way to express _almost the end of some designated day_, on any system.
 00:00 and 24:00 could refer to the start or the end of the designated day, and not all systems accept 24:00, in any case.
-Remember that all times are UTC; adjust for night-time in your time zone!
+Remember that all times are UTC; adjust for midnight in your timezone!

 ### Unsupported Combinations